t2trg/iot-seccons/draft-garcia-mitigation-profiles.md

 2. an exemplary application that might use/require such a security profile,

-3. the security requirements for each of the above security aspects according to our classification in {{sec3-2}}.
+3. the security requirements for each of the above security aspects according to our classification.

 These security profiles can serve to guide the standardization process, since these explicitly describe the basic functionalities and protocols required to get different use cases up and running.
 They can allow for later interoperability since different manufacturers can describe the implemented security profile in their products.
 Finally, the security profiles can avoid possible security misconfiguration, since each security profile can be bound to a different application domain so that security protocols are clearly defined and under which circumstances they are applied.

-We compare the security capabilities in each of the security profiles according to security building blocks introduced {{sec3-2}}, namely:
+We compare the security capabilities in each of the security profiles according to security building blocks, namely:

 1. Security architecture,